kalmarek/Arblib.jl/docs/src/printing.md

 radius(x)
 ```

-Even for exact values a radius is printed if the number of digits
+Even for exact values the radius is printed if the number of digits
 requested is not enough to represent the value exactly.

 ``` @repl